iremacildi/iremacildi/README.md

 :computer: I'm a computer engineer.

-:woman_student: I'm a software eng Msc student at Boğaziçi University.
+:scroll: I have a MSc degree from Boğaziçi University, Software Engineering,
+and a BSc degree from Sakarya University, Computer Engineering.

-:woman_technologist: I'm working as a backend developer in e-commerce domain.
+:woman_technologist: I'm working as a backend developer in the e-commerce domain.

-:seedling: I'm currently working on A Solid-Based Social Semantic Web Application.
+:seedling: I'm currently practicing cases in the System Design Interview books of Alex Xu.

-:dizzy: I'm using C# at work but learning Python at night.
+:dizzy: I'm using C# at work but coding with Python at night.

 :hearts: I'm a mother of two :dog:s and a :cat:.